 Talented salespeople are highly valuable resources for your company, and you want to ensure that every hour they spend is applied in the most impactful way possible.
 A strong sales enablement strategy sets your sales people up to consistently sell more effectively.
 Companies that use sales enablement best practices are 50 percent more likely to achieve or exceed sales quota*.

-In our research of engineers’ behavior specifically, we’ve found that technical prospects complete 68 percent of the buyers journey before they engage with sales, so it is highly critical that marketing and sales work as a team.
+In our research on engineers’ buying behavior, we’ve found that technical prospects complete 68 percent of the buyers journey before they engage with sales, so it is highly critical that marketing and sales work as a team.
 Together they can craft messaging and a methodology for communication that meets the prospect where they are in their process in a helpful manner- all while avoiding overlaps and gaps.

 Sounds easy, right?

-During our Smart Pipeline Management for Engineers Workshop, TREW Marketing takes a multi-faceted approach with our clients to build their sales enablement strategy, including information, processes, content, tools, and teamwork.
+In our Sales Enablement Workshop, TREW Marketing takes a multi-faceted approach with our clients to build their sales enablement strategy, including information, processes, content, tools, and teamwork.
 Key participants typically include company leadership, sales leadership, and marketing leadership.
 Depending upon the company size, inside and field sales may also be included.

 Whether you are tackling a sales enablement plan for the first time or re-vising an existing plan, we recommend addressing the key questions below in the process.